ibmsoe/Autoport/README.md

  - Automatic selection for searches where it's obvious which package the user is looking for
  - Color coded repository properties to evaluate popularity and ease of porting
  - Graph of language composition
- - Attempts to infer build steps based on repository contents
+ - Attempts to infer build and test steps based on repository contents
- - Can add a job to Jenkins and fill in configuration values with one click
+ - Can add a job to Jenkins (currently adds x86 and LE jobs) and fill in configuration values with one click
+ - Allow the app to be able to pick from latest stable to latest release.
  - Caches repository data from GitHub API to reduce API usage and improve performance